rabbitmq/rabbitmq-tutorials/dotnet/README.md

 * Download [rabbitmq-dotnet-client-2.4.1-dotnet-3.0.zip](http://www.rabbitmq.com/releases/rabbitmq-dotnet-client/v2.4.1/rabbitmq-dotnet-client-2.4.1-dotnet-3.0.zip)
 * Extract it and copy "RabbitMQ.Client.dll" to your working folder.

-You also need to nsure your system can find the C# compiler `csc.exe`, you may need to add `;C:\WINDOWS\Microsoft.NET\Framework\v3.5` to your Path.
+You also need to ensure your system can find the C# compiler `csc.exe`, you may need to add `;C:\WINDOWS\Microsoft.NET\Framework\v3.5` to your Path.

-We're suggesting to use the command line (start->run cmd.exe) to compile and run the code.
-Alternatively you could use Visual Studio, but due to the nature of examples command line is a preferred interface.
+We suggest using the commandline (start->run cmd.exe) to compile and run the code.
+Alternatively you could use Visual Studio, but due to the nature of examples commandline is a preferred interface.

 ### Requirements on Linux